How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each hard gelatin capsule with a white body and caramel cap with "HE1" printed on the body, 300 mg of netupitant and 0.56 mg of palonosetron hydrochloride (equivalent to 0.50 mg palonosetron).
+Each hard gelatin capsule with a white body and caramel cap, with "HE1" printed on the body, contains 300 mg of netupitant and 0.56 mg of palonosetron hydrochloride (equivalent to 0.50 mg palonosetron).
 Nonmedicinal ingredients: glycerol monocaprylocaprate, microcrystalline cellulose, sucrose lauric acid esters, povidone K- 30, croscarmellose sodium, colloidal hydrated silica, sodium stearyl fumarate, magnesium stearate, glycerin, polyglyceryl dioleate, purified water, butylated hydroxyanisole (BHA), gelatin, sorbitol, 1,4 sorbitan, titanium dioxide, shellac glaze (partially esterified), yellow, red and black iron oxide, propylene glycol.
 May contain traces of lecithin derived from soya, medium-chain triglycerides, and denatured ethanol.

 How should I use this medication?

 The usual dose of netupitant - palonosetron is one capsule taken by mouth approximately one hour before the start of chemotherapy.
 Only one dose of netupitant - palonosetron is taken for each cycle of chemotherapy.
 This medication may be taken with food or on an empty stomach.